 Bhramari breath is not as widely known in The West as the three above it, but it is another great technique for clearing the upper respiratory system.
 Bhramari is also known as the bee-buzzing breath, as it makes a humming, or buzzing, sound at the back of the throat, which resonates throughout the head.
 This helps you to gain clarity of mind, especially when allergies are dragging you down.

-Breathing Exercises for Allergic Rhinitis: Hay Fever, Pollen, and Mold
+Breathing Exercises for Allergic Rhinitis: Hay Fever, Pollen, Dust, and Mold

 Allergic rhinitis is usually tiggered by airborne allergens such as mold or pollen.
 The best way to avoid having these symptoms is to avoid the situations in which those allergens occur.